Landscape Architecture Integrates Man-Made & Natural Environments

 Landscape architecture is a fairly young profession and therefore I feel many people today still have little understanding of the scope of our profession.
 In one day, I may address questions pertaining to bridge aesthetic enhancements, community recreation goals, and best management practices for addressing stormwater.
 Our breadth of work is often much more vast than many realize.
 We are often challenged to create something visually appealing yet technically sophisticated.
 We’re also challenged to provide solutions that require a strong understanding of art, architecture, and engineering elements combined with a knowledge of natural and social sciences. — Diane Goering, PLA, Landscape Architect

-What is satisfying about your job?
+What is satisfying about being a landscape architect?

 I like seeing a project start from an idea and grow into a real space.
 It’s really satisfying to see a space being used the way you designed it to be after it’s built. — Tim West, PLA, LEED AP, Landscape Architect